HoTT/Coq-HoTT/STYLE.md

   core, we track them with typeclasses).

 - `theories/Metatheory/*`: Contains `UnivalenceImpliesFunext`,
+  `IntervalImpliesFunext`, `ImpredicativeTruncation`, `PropTrunc`,
-  `IntervalImpliesFunext` and other meta-theoretic results.
+  `Nat` (a definition of the natural numbers using univalence and propositional resizing), and other meta-theoretic results.

 - `theories/Utf8` and `theories/Utf8Minimal`: optional Unicode
   notations for the basic definitions (we avoid Unicode in the core